Pion and Kaon PDFs from Lattice QCD via Large Momentum Effective Theory and Short-Distance Factorization: Lattice Calculation

 \subsection{Computational Setup}

-In this work, we focus on the connected contributions to the pion and kaon unpolarized PDFs, which have been calculated using an ensemble of twisted-mass clover fermions and Iwasaki improved gluons, labeled as \texttt{cA211.30.32}.
-The ensemble has degenerate light quarks, as well as strange and charm quarks in the sea ($N_f=2+1+1$).
-These gauge configurations have been produced by the Extended Twisted Mass Collaboration (ETMC), and more details can be found in Ref.~\cite{Alexandrou:2018egz}.
+In this work, we focus on the connected contributions to the pion and kaon unpolarized PDFs, which have been calculated on the \texttt{cA211.30.32} ensemble of twisted-mass clover fermions and Iwasaki improved gluons.
+The ensemble has degenerate light quarks, and strange and charm quarks in the sea ($N_f=2+1+1$).
+The gauge configurations have been produced by the Extended Twisted Mass Collaboration (ETMC).
+More details on the ensemble and the quark-mass tuning can be found in Refs.~\cite{Alexandrou:2018egz,ExtendedTwistedMass:2021gbo}.
 In Table~\ref{tab:params}, we summarize the main parameters of the ensemble.

 The components needed to extract the matrix element of Eq.~\eqref{eq:def} are the two-point and three-point correlation functions.
 The former is defined as

 The three-point function for quark flavor $f$ and particle $M$, ${\mathcal C}^f_M$, reads